jcavat/docker-mysql-phpmyadmin/README.md

 # docker-lamp

-Docker example with  MySql 8.0 and PhpMyAdmin with docker-compose
+Docker example with  MySql 8.0 and PhpMyAdmin with docker-compose.

+I provide a fake Conference database system.

 ## How to run